 The metropolitan Washington region and Northern Virginia rank #1 nationally in traffic congestion.

-The state, region and sub-region have lists of hundreds of transportation projects (wants), but no short lists of performance based priorities (needs).
+The state, region and sub-region have lists of hundreds of transportation projects (wants), but no short lists of performance based priorities (most important needs).

-During the past quarter century the Alliance’s focus has been on those transportation investments it believes will do the most to most cost effectively move the most people and provide a regional framework to support intelligent land use decisions.
+For over a quarter century the Alliance’s focus has been on those transportation investments transportation professionals believe will most most cost effectively move the most people and provide a regional framework to support intelligent land use decisions.

 - Click map and description for more on “Improvements to Existing Northern Virginia Roads and Highways.”